 FLSun’s Prusa i3 clone is a sturdy machine with an aluminum frame.
 Thanks to recent upgrades, there are now two fans to cool the extruder and filament.
 The build volume of this Prusa i3 clone is a standard 200 x 200 x 200 mm³ and it features both a maximum resolution of 100 microns and a heated print bed.
 Available upgrades include an LCD control panel and an SD card reader.

-Appearing in this first list are the Prusa i3 clone alternatives we consider to be most “reputable”.
+Appearing in this first list are the Prusa i3 clone alternatives we consider to be most “reputable” (sorted on their Google search rank).
 By that we mean the companies are well-trusted within the 3D printing community.

 Another pre-assembled Prusa i3 clone, the Monoprice Maker Select Plus is the rebranded Wanhao’s Duplicator i3 Plus.
 It therefore incorporates the exact same features, such as a sturdy steel frame and a number of improvements over its predecessor, the Maker Select V2 (Duplicator i3 V2).
 They include housing all of the electronics in the base (instead of in an external box) and a touchscreen interface.
 For a little less dough, the earlier model is still available for purchase.